golubovicluka/golubovicluka/README.md

 - 👀 I’m interested in everything related to JavaScript and Typescript (Mostly Angular & NestJS/Node/Express)
 - 🌱 I’m currently working on all kinds of full stack projects (with javascript/typescript) with focus on building full stack applications with Angular/React and Node/Express/NestJS
 - 🛡️ You can also check one of my early-career demo project on bitbucket https://bitbucket.org/luka-golubovic/
-- 📫 How to reach me - send me an email: luka_golubovic@yahoo.com
+- 📫 Contact: Send me an email: luka_golubovic@yahoo.com
 ---
 ## 🔗 Socials - Connect with me
 [![linkedin](https://img.shields.io/badge/linkedin-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/luka-golubovic/)